Mithgol/node-webbbs/README.md

    * `ru` — modern Russian.
    * `ru-petr1708` — imperial Russian.
 (Defined by [IANA language subtag registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) as “Russian orthography from the Petrine orthographic reforms of 1708 to the 1917 orthographic reform”.)

+* `AreaLockFile` — a path to the file which (when present) indicate that the mail bases are being modified by another program (such as echoprocessor, for example).
+The WebBBS returns `HTTP 503 Service Unavailable` when this file exists.

 ## Testing the WebBBS module

 [![(build testing status)](https://travis-ci.org/Mithgol/node-webbbs.svg?branch=master)](https://travis-ci.org/Mithgol/node-webbbs)